New Luxembourg leaks reveal Disney, Koch Industries tax deals

-LONDON Tax deals that entertainment firm Walt Disney Co, commodities group Koch Industries and others agreed with the Luxembourg authorities were revealed on Tuesday by the International Consortium of Investigative Journalists (ICIJ).
+LONDON Tax deals that entertainment giant Walt Disney Co., commodities group Koch Industries and others agreed with the Luxembourg authorities were revealed on Tuesday by the International Consortium of Investigative Journalists (ICIJ).

 The revelations follow earlier ICIJ releases which prompted an EU parliament no-confidence vote on the European Commission's new president, Jean-Claude Juncker.
 Juncker, who had overseen the Grand Duchy's tax policies for two decades as finance minister and later prime minister, survived the vote.